AlacrisIO/alacrity/docs/bootstrap.md

   * *Runtime*:
      * Local persistence
      * Distributed persistence
+     * Have compiler support first-class implementation protocol, enabling dynamic code instrumentation at runtime.
+     * Implement said runtime instrumentation, for e.g. debugging, monitoring, performance tracking, etc.
+       --- also, when we do verification of VM computations, for automatic working graph extraction.

   * *Tooling*:
+     * Unit tests with minimal need for infrastructure.
+     * Integration tests with various supported networks.
+     * Continuous testing and delivery
      * Property-based testing
      * Debugging support (SLIME and/or language server)
      * Editor integration
      * Better error msg
      * Better UI integration
      * Better monitoring ...
-     * Better macros for Haskell, or better types for Racket
+     * Better macros for Haskell, or better types for Scheme

 ## Chronological Details